 Candy canes are the hallmark treats of the Christmas season.
-And, with this decorating idea, the season doesn't get any sweeter than this: Create a trio of wreaths with peppermint candy canes, waxed twine, and bright red ribbon.
+With this decorating idea, the holiday doesn't get any sweeter than this: Create a trio of wreaths with peppermint candy canes, waxed twine, and bright red ribbon.
 We used different sized candy canes to shape them into hearts for one delicious display.

 Paper Doily Wreath